Akter8/memory-subsystem-simulator/README.md

 * Main Memory with Memory Management: 64MB Main memory with LFU [with aging] as replacement policy.
 The memory management scheme used is Segmentation + Paging.

-#### Tasks
-- [ ] Page table frames not to be loaded into memory.
-- [x] Add comments: Splitting of physical addr into cache numbers.
-- [ ] Complete the README.
-- [ ] Convert README.md to README.txt
-- [ ] Make folder name 6.tar.gz before submission
-- [ ] Modularise entire code base so that the driver function has at max 20 lines of code.
-- [ ] Pre-condition and post-condition for every function.

 #### Description of files
 * configuration.h - Contains the configurations of static data required for this program.
 * dataTypes.h - The data types made and used by use.